 “I wanted to make a film that captured the true essence of what it’s like to approach your end of life and also care for someone you love at the end of life,” says Mullenneaux, who was a hospice volunteer as an undergrad and a midwife’s assistant in Bali when she was 19 years old.

 “I’ve always been a curious person about mortality and what we are each doing on this planet,” says Mullenneaux.
 “It was no accident that I gravitated to those.
 There are a lot of parallels between birth and death.”

 The project began while she was finishing her masters degree in documentary film at Wake Forest in North Carolina.
 She did some outreach to the medical community in Vermont, one of four states to legalize physician-aided dying.
-The only response was from Dr. Ursula McVeigh, who was treating Ethan Rice of Plattsburgh, New York, an idiosyncratic artist (music and animation) who, at 28, had survived much longer than most patients with cerebral palsy, an incurable, life-threatening disorder that damages the lungs and digestive system.
+The only response was from Dr. Ursula McVeigh, who was treating Ethan Rice of Plattsburgh, New York, an idiosyncratic artist (music and animation) who, at 28, had survived much longer than most patients with cystic fibrosis, an incurable, life-threatening disorder that damages the lungs and digestive system.